demircialiihsan/Unity-Text-Localisation/README.md

  ## Delete Existing Languages

  Removing a language from the middle of the list will cause some conflicts.
-After removing language from enum, it is recommended to delete column of that language from Assets/Localisation/Resources/Localistaion.csv via some software such as Excel.
+After removing language from enum, it is recommended to delete column of that language from Assets/Localisation/Resources/Localisation.csv via some software such as Excel.
 Also all the keys can be manually updated from the inspector as explained.

  **Being additive when building localisation system is strongly recommended.**

  ## Runtime Localisation

-In runtime, you can get these values from any script.
+In runtime, you can get localised values from any script.
 ```csharp
 string localisedString = LocalisationManager.GetLocalisedValue(sample.key);
 ```

-Since English is the default language, former code should return English value.
+Since English is the default language, former code should return the English value.
 You can change the language beforehand.
 ```csharp
 LocalisationManager.ChangeLanguage(Language.German);
 string germanSample = LocalisationManager.GetLocalisedValue(sample.key);